Horringer Court Prospectus

 - Employ a Basketball coach to work with all Year Groups on timetable.

-- Jointly, with all schools in the Academy, employ PE specialist to organise and provide additional extra curricular activities and competitions.
+- Jointly, with all schools in the Trust, employ PE specialist to organise and provide additional extra curricular activities and competitions.

-- To provide additional extra curricular activities both before and after school at Horringer Court and within Academy as a whole.
+- To provide additional extra curricular activities both before and after school at Horringer Court and within the Trust as a whole.

 - Cover so that staff and pupils can share expertise in a wider circle of schools eg Dance workshops.